-- It will also help if you have warm hands and are well hydrated.
-You can try shaking your hands to bring more blood to your fingers first.
+- Having warm hands and being well hydrated will also help.
+Try shaking your hands to bring more blood to your fingers first.

-- Before you prick your skin, it’s a good idea to rub your skin a little bit to mobilise the blood.
+- Before you prick yourself, it’s a good idea to rub your skin a little bit to mobilise the blood.
 This allows you to have a lower setting on your lancet and potentially less discomfort.

-- If you get a reading that is significantly different to what you expected, you can retest again.
-But after that, just accept it and move on.
+- If you get a blood glucose reading significantly different from what you expected, you can retest again.
+After that, just accept it and move on.

 - Data-Driven Fasting

 - Try the Data-Driven Fasting app

 - Get the DDF Manual